sanjayx7/ReadMyPdf/README.md

    1. Clone the repository

-   2.Set up a virtual environment
+   2. Set up a virtual environment

-   3.Install dependencies from requirements.txt
+   3. Install dependencies from requirements.txt

-   4.Add your API keys in a .env file
+   4. Add your API keys in a .env file

-   5.Run the app with python app.py
+   5. Run the app with python app.py